Introduction

 }

-If a transaction contains an attachment but it has not been loaded via PCTransactionsManager.getTransactionBinaryData(), the transaction will not be processed.
+If a transaction contains an attachment but it was not loaded via PCTransactionsManager.getTransactionBinaryData(), the transaction will not be processed.

 An operation (PCOperation) is a set of related transactions (PCTransaction) that can be processed in a single request.
 This reduces the number of network calls and speeds up execution.

-The workflow for processing operations may include the following steps:
+The general operation processing scenario includes the following steps:

-4. For each transaction returned by PCOperation.getTransactions(), check if binary data is required by calling PCTransaction.hasBinaryData(), and if necessary, load it via PCTransactionsManager.getTransactionBinaryData(user: PCUser, transaction: PCTransaction).
+5. For each transaction in PCOperation.getTransactions(), check whether binary data loading is required by calling PCTransaction.hasBinaryData(), and if necessary, load it via PCTransactionsManager.getTransactionBinaryData(user: PCUser, transaction: PCTransaction)

-5. Display the operation as needed.
-For more details on rendering transactions, see the «Displaying transaction Data» section.
-In addition to transaction data, the operation description (PCOperation.getDescription()) should also be displayed.
+6. Display the operation as desired.
+For more details on transaction display methods, see the "Displaying transaction data" section.
+In addition to transaction data, the operation description (PCOperation.getDescription()) should also be displayed

-7. If some transactions are not processed, the client can return to them later.
+If some transactions were not processed, the User can return to them later

 try {